Acorn Squash Recipe

 Servings and Cooking Time

 This recipe serves 4 people.
-Preparation time is 15 minutes, and cooking time is 45 minutes.
+Preparation time is approximately 15 minutes, and cooking time is about 45 minutes.

 Nutritional Value